xldenis/Why3-Find/README.md

 (fraction of) seconds relatively to the *master* machine, Cf. prover calibration below.

+Transformation search is pruned after a maximal depth of 10 levels, which can be modified with `-d DEPTH` or configured using `why3find config -d DEPTH -s`.

 *Prover Cache* is stored in hidden file `.why3find` at the root of the package directory.
 You can bypass access to the cache with option `--no-cache`, however, it will still be updated for further use.